 Warning: The dataplane service requires a restart to enable configuration changes described in this section.
-After making changes, restart the dataplane from config mode using the following command:
+The CLI prints a warning to remind users to perform this action after changing settings.
+Restart the dataplane from config mode using the following command: